Is There a Breast Mesh Lawsuit?

 Studies Linking Breast Mesh to Serious Injuries

-Although breast mesh implants were marketed as safe and effective tools for improving surgical outcomes, several recent studies have identified meaningful complication rates when these materials are used in reconstruction and augmentation.
+Although breast mesh implants were marketed as safe and effective tools for improving surgical outcomes, several recent studies have suggested that there may be meaningful complication rates when these materials are used in reconstruction and augmentation.

 Clinical research shows that mesh placed in breast tissue can lead to infection, seroma, implant loss, and other complications that often require revision or removal surgery.